Artology’s Music Programs: General Terms and Conditions of Entry

 The information entrants provide will be used by Artology for the purpose of conducting this competition.
 By entering this competition, entrants consent to the storage of their personal information on the databases of Artology and its associated agencies and companies and its related bodies corporate and Artology and its associated agencies and companies may use this information for future promotional and marketing purposes regarding their products and services including contacting entrants via electronic messaging.
 Artology may disclose entrants’ personal information to its contractors and agents to assist in conducting this competition or communicating with entrants.
 Artology is bound by the National Privacy Principles in the Privacy Act 1988.
 Entrants can request access to the personal information Artology and its associated agencies and companies hold about them by contacting Artology.

-Past winning entrants can only re-enter the competition after two years (ie. if your Fanfare composition won in 2015 you can enter the competition again in 2017).
+Past winning entrants can only re-enter the competition after two years (eg. if your Fanfare composition won in 2020 you can enter the competition again in 2022).

 Artology is considered the Promoter of this competition.
 The contact details and website of Artology are as follows: